dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 get id() {return this._id;}
 ```

 The customer object I create this way is a value.
 If I have five orders that refer to the customer ID of 123, I’ll have five separate customer objects.
 Any change I make to one of them will not be reflected in the others.
 Should I want to enrich the customer objects, perhaps by gathering data from a customer service, I’d have to update all five customers with the same data.
-Having duplicate objects like this always makes me nervous—it’s confusing to have multiple objects representing the same entity, such as a customer.
+Having duplicate objects like this always makes me nervous — it’s confusing to have multiple objects representing the same entity, such as a customer.
 This problem is particularly awkward if the customer object is mutable, which can lead to inconsistencies between the customer objects.

 If I want to use the same customer object each time, I’ll need a place to store it.
 Exactly where to store entities like this will vary from application to application, but for a simple case I like to use a repository object [ mf­repos].